HackerUSA-CE/aisd-wde-8-putting-it-all-together/README.md

 We are building the main content section of the webpage, focusing on creating a visually appealing and responsive layout using Bootstrap.

+**Ask AI:**

-- [ ] **Ask AI:**"How do I create a main content container that includes a centered heading followed by a row with two cards and a form using Bootstrap?"
+- [ ] "How do I create a main content container that includes a centered heading followed by a row with two cards and a form using Bootstrap?"
-- [ ] **Ask AI:**"How do I add the centered heading, 'Welcome to Our Animal Shelter,' using Bootstrap?"
+- [ ] "How do I add the centered heading, 'Welcome to Our Animal Shelter,' using Bootstrap?"
-- [ ] **Ask AI:**"How do I add a subheading, 'Your new best friend is waiting for you!' centered below the main heading in a Bootstrap column?"
+- [ ] "How do I add a subheading, 'Your new best friend is waiting for you!' centered below the main heading in a Bootstrap column?"
-- [ ] **Ask AI:**"How do I style the main heading and subheading section with a blue background, white text, and rounded corners using Bootstrap classes?"
+- [ ] "How do I style the main heading and subheading section with a blue background, white text, and rounded corners using Bootstrap classes?"
 - [ ] Place the supplied code inside the `<body>` tags after the `nav` code of your HTML file.
 - [ ] Open the `index.html` file in your browser to see the results.
 - [ ] Ask AI for help if you need to tweak or adjust anything in the navbar.